Nalina-Udaiyakumar/Grocery-trip-prediction/README.md

 License: MIT

-Purpose: Reading credit card statements from a particular bank, that are in PDF format and analysing transactions to present spending pattern.
+Purpose: Reading credit card statements from a particular bank, that are in PDF format and wrangling transactions data to analyze spending pattern and make predictions for future spends - particularly for grocery shopping.

 Python libraries used: os, pandas, numpy, datetime, matplotlib, seaborn, sklearn, statsmodels